Heads in the Cloud

 Heads In The Cloud V2.0

-In the second version of the app, I have used fragments of digitally constructed architectural structures as a visual element to intervene in the physical space. these structures are virtually placed on the ground when we touch on the screen and move in the space.
+as a part of the second version of the app, I have used fragments of digitally constructed architectural structures as a visual element to intervene in the physical space. these structures are virtually placed on the ground when we touch on the screen and move at the space.

-Virtual structures create an immersive environment, which opens up many new dimensions to play/interact with virtual structures and the space around it.
+Virtual structures create an immersive environment, which opens up many new dimensions to play/interact with virtual structures and the space around them.